-We have previously discussed in detail how the EU (Withdrawal) Act will take a snapshot of the EU law which applies to the UK on exit day and use it to create a new category of domestic law to ensure legal continuity.
+We have previously discussed in detail how the EU (Withdrawal) Act will take a snapshot of the EU law which applies to the UK post-Brexit and use it to create a new category of domestic law to ensure legal continuity.
 One of the most controversial aspects of the EUWA is the power for Ministers to amend the EU laws thus retained through secondary legislation in the form of regulations.

 The default position in the EUWA is that most regulations will be subject to the negative procedure.
 This provides the lowest level of Parliamentary scrutiny – usually there will be no debate by MPs before the regulations come into force.
 For some categories of regulations (such as those which create a new criminal offence) the EUWA requires the affirmative procedure which provides a higher level of scrutiny.

 However, the EUWA also creates two sifting committees – one in each House – to examine all regulations that would ordinarily go through the negative procedure and to recommend greater Parliamentary scrutiny where appropriate.

 These committees will provide businesses with an important additional mechanism to influence Parliamentary consideration of changes to the law in areas which affect them post-Brexit.

 In the Commons, this task will be performed by a new European Statutory Instruments Committee (ESIC); in the Lords, the remit of the existing Secondary Legislation Scrutiny Committee (SLSC) will expand to accommodate the role.

 Where regulations would ordinarily be subject to the negative procedure – and the Minister does not consider the affirmative procedure to be more appropriate – they will be laid before Parliament in draft.
 The sifting committees will have ten sitting days to consider whether to recommend the use of the affirmative procedure instead.